ldemidov/MessageTransitExample/README.md

 ## Expansion ideas

+  * Create new ITransitChannel to handle receiving data from sockets, files or other sources.
   * Notify observers for invalid data that fails parsing
-  * Implement a factory of parsing strategies to handle different message types
+  * Implement a factory of parsing strategies to handle receiving different message types on the same channel
-  * Add new ITransitChannel handle receiving data from sockets, files or other sources.

 ## Recommended procedure for running the sample
 1. Download repository from GitHub